 3 Construction Practice:

-Planning, execution and appraisal for the construction of a civil engineering activity; materials and equipment requirements, method statements, resource management, health and safety assessment, sustainability assessment.
+Planning, execution and appraisal for the construction of a civil engineering activity; temporary works; materials and equipment requirements, method statements, resource management, health and safety assessment, sustainability assessment.

 4 Professional reporting:

 Preparation and professional reporting of engineering practice and outcomes

 Awareness and application of risk assessment and health and safety requirements for all aspects of engineering practice